-The Verdict: About a wing and half in I knew these were hitting the spot and also my top 10.
+The Verdict: About a wing and half in I knew these were hitting the spot and would be ranked high.
 It became a matter of how far would they rise.
-About 3-4 wings in I distinguished they’d enter the top five and I’m telling you, when I was done the conclusion was a Moran-Alytics Podcast wing review series shocker—they supplanted Bar Bill in my top three.
-They’re that fuckin’ good.
-I have them right there with the personal chicken wing titans—Nine Eleven Tavern in South Buffalo and Elmos in Getzville.
+I have them right there with the personal chicken wing titans at the time of this writing—Nine Eleven Tavern in South Buffalo and Elmos in Getzville.

 Real talk here, I’m no connoisseur or chicken wing aficionado when it comes to good eats.
 I’m just a fat dude getting increasingly fatter back up in Buffalo on business, missing the shit out of chicken wings while living in Florida these past few years and binging Buffalo wing joints nearly every night while I can.
 I’ve had wings at well over 30 places when back in Buffalo since moving away, including this being my (no exaggerating) 11th stop in the past 15 days.